SumitPugalia/plate_slate/doc/step.md

 Add Enum type in schema for ordering the result.

 We’re providing the order as DESC, and without quotes.
 By convention, enum values are passed in all uppercase letters.

+Mixed in with other arguments that we add to the field, this can quickly become a hodgepodge of various flags and options that would be better organized into related groupings.
+GraphQL gives us a tool to do this: input object types.